 While it is possible to see parts of Kenting on a day trip, I highly recommend staying for two days to see all the best attractions, including Kenting Long Keng Ecological Reserve, Kenting National Forest Recreation Area, all the beaches around the southern tip, Gangkou Suspended Bridge and Qikong Falls.

-The Kenting Express Line 9189 Bus goes directly from Kaohsiung Zuoying Station to Hengchun and Kenting.
+How to get to Kenting: The Kenting Express Line 9189 Bus goes directly from Kaohsiung Zuoying Station to Hengchun and Kenting.
 It takes about 2 hours.

-Are you ready to visit Kaohsiung, Taiwan?
+Are you ready to take a solo trip to Kaohsiung Taiwan?

 There are plenty of things to do in Kaoshiung that you might need a few days.
 But the good thing is that it is easy to get around Kaohsiung City and a safe place for solo female travellers.